KompallyAkhil/BuddyGPT/README.md

-👉`Replace API_KEY variable in Bot.js with your API key.
+👉Replace API_KEY variable in Bot.js with your API key.

-bash
 5.Run the application: